- As low as $292/Night

 Summary:

-Step into a luminous master bedroom adorned with a opulent king bed, where relaxation takes center stage.
+Step into a luminous master bedroom adorned with a extravagant king bed, where relaxation takes center stage.
 The ensuite bath invites you into a world of indulgence with its broad rain shower.
 A second bedroom awaits, featuring a sumptuous queen bed, and the accompanying full bath features a enchanting bathtub-shower combo.

-Indulge your culinary desires in the entirely equipped kitchen, ideal for creating memorable meals.
+Indulge your culinary desires in the completely equipped kitchen, ideal for creating memorable meals.
 The adjacent dining area sets the scene for intimate gatherings, while the comfortable living room beckons with a 55" TV and an ornamental fireplace that adds appeal to the space.

 Your Beaufort adventure begins here – where modern elegance meets historic allure.
 We're thrilled to welcome you to an unforgettable stay in our home!